 4. Encourage Accessibility & Diversity Everywhere

-Incluz: Not only is it important for you to be a disability ally, but it’s even better when you share it with everyone else!
+Incluz: Not only is it important for you to be a disability ally, but it’s even better when you share your skills with everyone else!
 Talking about it with your friends and families passes on the superpower to more people, so even more superheroes can be made to fight the Exclusion Monsters!

 Accez: It may not be something you’re used to talking about, but the more you talk about disabilities and ways to change the world, the more you become a better disability ally and help spread includas magic everywhere.